-The potential for wildfires from current training activities within the proposed range expansion areas is the primary concern with respect to potential impacts to vegetation.
-Although the vegetation communities within the region of influence are resistant to the environmental extremes of the Great Basin, changes in the fire regime can affect regional vegetation communities and take decades if not centuries to reestablish.
+The potential for wildfires from current training activities within the proposed range expansion areas is the primary concern with respect to potential impacts on vegetation.
+Although the vegetation communities within the region of influence are resistant to the environmental extremes of the Great Basin Desert, changes in the fire regime can affect regional vegetation communities and take decades if not centuries to reestablish.
 In addition, non-native invasive species such as cheatgrass can alter the structure and distribution of wildlife habitat.
-Native plants of the Great Basin, such as sagebrush, are not adapted to frequent fire and cannot recover quickly, particularly when fire frequency exceeds the prehistorical norm.
-Cheatgrass, in contrast, recovers from fire very rapidly and takes advantage of the lowcompetition, high-nutrient, and ample light in post-fire conditions to rebound in even greater numbers, thereby further increasing the likelihood of future fires (U.S. Fish and Wildlife Service, 2014; Young & Tipton, 1990).
+Native plants within the region, such as sagebrush, are not adapted to frequent fire and cannot recover quickly, particularly when fire frequency exceeds the pre-historical norm.
+Cheatgrass, in contrast, recovers from fire very rapidly and takes advantage of the low-competition, high-nutrient, and ample light in post-fire conditions to rebound in even greater numbers, thereby further increasing the likelihood of future fires (U.S. Fish and Wildlife Service, 2014; Young & Tipton, 1990).

 Training activities on the ranges would not change in type or quantity under Alternative 1; they would change in target location.
 In addition, currently implemented fire management measures within FRTC lands would continue to be implemented as discussed below, and a fire management plan would be developed for the proposed expansion lands.
-Therefore, there would be no significant impacts to biological resources from potential wildfires within the proposed range expansion areas.
+Therefore, there would be no significant impacts to vegetation communities and special-status plant populations from potential wildfires within the proposed range expansion areas.

 An unintended effect of training activities is the inadvertent ignition of wildfires.
-Because wildfires are so destructive to the environment, the Navy has implemented and will continue to implement operational and administrative controls to avoid and minimize the occurrence of wildfires.
+Because wildfires are so destructive to the environment, the Navy has implemented and would continue to implement operational and administrative controls to avoid and minimize the occurrence of wildfires.
 Within range boundaries within the proposed expansion areas, the Navy would prevent fires by establishing fire breaks and green stripping around targets; conducting weed abatement programs; and removing dry vegetative fuel sources near targets that prevent fires and assist in reducing the growth of a fire, if one were to occur.
 Outside of range boundaries, the Navy implements control measures to ensure that airborne training activities do not start fires.
 For example, regarding the use of airborne flares, the Navy has established minimum flare release heights to prevent wildfire occurrence.
 When it is not fire season, flares are authorized for deployment below 2,000 feet above ground level on the Bravo ranges.
 During standard fire season restrictions, the minimum safe altitude for deploying decoy flares outside of and inside of the boundaries of the FRTC bombing ranges is 2,000 feet above ground level to further reduce a flare ignition source.
 During the severe fire season (typically between May and October), the Navy ceases use of airborne flares.
 In addition, during the possibility of severe drought, the Navy eliminates the use of flares.

-A Wildland Fire Management Plan is being developed for the FRTC.
+A Wildland Fire Management Plan is being developed for the existing FRTC lands.
 The Wildland Fire Management Plan would address integrated fire prevention, fire suppression, and post-fire rehabilitation/restoration processes for the FRTC in cooperation with regional stakeholders (e.g., NDOW, BLM, affected counties).
 The effectiveness of the Wildland Fire Management Plan would continue to be reviewed on an ongoing basis in accordance with adaptive fire management procedures that would be contained in the Wildland Fire Management Plan.
 The measures would be refined as necessary to ensure they remain effective to sustain the Installation's mission, and protect and conserve natural resources.
+This Wildland Fire Management Plan would be revised as necessary and appropriate to address the proposed FRTC expansion areas.
 Refer to Section 3.14 (Public Health and Safety) for further details regarding fire management on existing and proposed Navy-managed lands.